 HRIS Systems - Send Training data directly to your HRIS tool

-Be sure to ask your Skilljar customer success manager (CSM) or Tray Account team about how else you can use this training data in your existing or new workflows.
+Be sure to ask our Customer Success team or Tray Account team about how else you can use this training data in your existing or new workflows.